Quantity Surveying MSc/Diploma

 - Programme type: Taught Programme

 The need for quantity surveyors is vital for the efficient financial management of construction projects.
-This programme is designed using principles that are applicable in many quantity surveying and financial management industrial sectors.
-It provides students with a solid theoretical base coupled with current and future approaches to practical quantity surveying practice.
+The Quanitity Surveying programme at Heriot-Watt is designed using principles that are applicable in many quantity surveying and financial management industrial sectors.
+The degree provides students with a solid theoretical base coupled with current and future approaches to practical quantity surveying practice.

-As a partner university of Royal Institution of Chartered Surveyors (RICS), the School of the Built Environment is instrumental in meeting the educational needs of such graduates by building on their previous education and experience to prepare them for the demands of this profession.
+As a partner university of the Royal Institution of Chartered Surveyors, Heriot-Watt University is instrumental in meeting the educational needs by building on students' previous education and experience to prepare them for the demands of the profession.

 Teaching and research excellence